-ALICE households and households in poverty are forced to make tough choices, such as deciding between quality child care or paying the rent, which have long-term consequences not only for ALICE, but for all.
+ALICE households and households in poverty are forced to make tough choices, such as deciding between quality child care or paying the rent — choices that have long-term consequences not only for their families, but for all.

-Families With Children, Mississippi, 2019
+Families With Children, Mississippi, 2021

-Households by Age, Mississippi, 2019
+Households by Race/Ethnicity, Mississippi, 2021

 United For ALICE fights for racial and economic equity — see our Commitment to Equity in Research.